Anne de Graville: Le beau roman des deux amans Palamon & Arcita et de la belle et sage Emilia

 "translaté de vieil langaige et prose en nouveau et rime par madamoiselle Anne de Graville la Mallet, dame du Boys Maslesherbes, du commandement de la Royne" (1521).
 This "translated" tale was adapted from the Teseida délie Nozze d'Emilia of Italian author Giovanni Boccaccio.
-This Italian work also inspired Chaucer's "Knight's Tale".
-Anne's story tells of the amorous rivalry between Palamon and Arcite, former best friends, who both wish to earn the hand of Emily, the younger sister of Hippolyta, queen of the Amazons.
-Emily has accompanied her sister and the victorious Theseus to Athens where they witness the dueling between the two rivals.
+The Italian work also inspired Chaucer's "Knight's Tale".
+Anne's story tells of the amorous rivalry between Palamon and Arcite, best friends, who both wish to earn the hand of Emilia, the younger sister of Hippolyta, queen of the Amazons.
+Emilia has accompanied her sister and the victorious Theseus to Athens where they witness the dueling between the two rivals.
 Arcite wins the duel, but then dies tragically from his wounds before the couple can marry.
-Theseus advises Emily to wed Palamon in order the make the best of the tragic situation.
+Theseus advises Emilia to wed Palamon in order the make the best of the tragic situation.

 Anne de Graville, Histoire de Palamon et Archita, France, circa 1518-24, inv.
 513. Bibliothèque Condé.

 The translation was commissioned by Queen Claude and dedicated to her.
 Six manuscripts of this work survive today with the library shelf marks of Paris, bibliothèque de l'Arsenal, 5116; Paris, Bibliothèque nationale de France, français 1397 and 25441; Paris, Bibliothèque nationale de France n.a.f., 6513 and n.a.fr., 719 and Chantilly, Musée Condé, 1570.
 A modern edition and critical apparatus has been prepared and published by Yves Le Hir (PUF, 1965).